-On the basis of humanistic and scientific reflection on human being and becoming in the 21st century, THE NEW INSTITUTE develops concrete visions of future socio-economic and political realities.
+On the basis of humanistic and scientific reflection on human becoming, THE NEW INSTITUTE develops concrete visions of future socio-economic and political realities.

 We gather thinkers and practitioners with interdisciplinary and intercultural backgrounds in academia, politics, business, media, the arts, and technology around concrete projects that effect positive social change.